 J&L take their daughter to swim class twice a week and gym class once a week.
 Drowning is one of the leading causes of accidental deaths for children under 5.
-On the other days, they go to the local science museum, where they have an annual family membership for $150 as well as the zoo, where they also have a $150 annual family membership.
+On the other days, they go to the local science museum, where they have an annual family membership for $150.
+They also go to the zoo, where have a $150 annual family membership.

 J&L will start their daughter off in public school to save money and see how she does.
 If they find she needs a smaller environment with a different style to thrive, then they will consider paying for private grade school.
 Their #1 goal is give their daughter a wonderful foundation so she can be a strong and independent woman.

 Having a gross monthly property cost of around $4,794 for a single family home in West LA is reasonable believe it or not.
 J&L live in a modest 1,600 sqft, 3 bedroom, 2 bathroom home at the edge of Santa Monica.
 Their house is assessed at around $1.3M, or $400,000 below the median priced home in the area since they are further inland.